13 Focused Assessment: Nutritional Assessment

 Note the size of the patient and calculate BMI to determine normal, overweight, or obesity.

-Waist circumference can also be measured for adult patients to determine if the patient is at risk for cardiovascular disease.
-Normal waist for men should be less than 40 inches; for women, less than 35 inches (Hinkle & Cheever, 2018).
+Waist circumference can also be measured for adult patients to determine if they are at risk for cardiovascular disease.
+A normal waist circumference should be less than 40 inches for men and less than 35 inches for women.
+However, there are variations in waist circumference and cardiovascular risk among different ethnic backgrounds (Yurista et al., 2023).

 Abdominal Girth Measurement